 Typically, when organizations lack a formal process, they request the employee looking to make a purchase, to check their item against their own budget.
 If not, they are asked to consult with their procurement manager.
 While this process is not as effective as an eProcurement system, it’s still a process.
-This process, however, can be very difficult to maintain and lacks complete visibility and/or control over departmental spend.
+This process, however, can be very difficult to maintain and lacks complete visibility and/or control over departmental spending.

-With too many handoffs in place, the data in the purchase request or PO can be compromised, leaving the overall purchase order lifecycle to greatly extended.
+With too many handoffs in place, the data in the purchase request or PO can be compromised, leaving the overall purchase order lifecycle greatly extended.

 In addition to that, when purchase requesters in different departments have the authority to submit POs directly to suppliers, the organization has a much higher risk of maverick spending.
 That said, when it comes to a proper purchasing approval process, it’s crucial to find a balance between two critical factors: control and simplicity.